As we wrap up 2018 and step into 2019, let’s review the current state of the design industry, the designer’s role, UX design tools, and workflow.

 Expanding your area of expertise is not just a way to make more money—it’s become a job requirement.
 New product design processes usually mean new tools, which means designers needing to spend time learning how to use them—which is why the emergence of new design tools has accelerated so much in the past few years.

 The days of designers relying on Photoshop as their main design tool are long gone.
 Now it’s a race for design software platforms to attract both beginners and professionals.
-Sketch has been a major player for several years, and Figma, having received financial backing of over $46 million, is catching up with its web-based interactive prototyping tool.
+Sketch has been a major player for several years, and Figma, having received financial backing of more than $46 million, is catching up with its web-based interactive prototyping tool.

-Recently, prototyping platform InVision decided to enter the space with its own design tool, Invision Studio.
+Recently, prototyping platform InVision decided to enter the space with its own design tool, InVision Studio.
 It didn’t move as fast as everyone had hoped, so while Studio seems pretty solid, it’s still somewhat underwhelming and notoriously buggy in spite of the initial hype.

 After dominating the digital design universe for so long, Adobe is behind in this race for the ultimate UX/UI design tool.
 Not having the luxury of staying in that position for long… enter Adobe XD.
 Although a little late to the race, Adobe XD has grown in popularity and has become a promising contender since its release in 2016.